 - It includes:

-- commissions;
+- · commissions;

 - salaries;

 - wages;

 - employment-related fringe benefits;

 - profit sharing arrangements in certain industries.

-It includes employment income received or earned in Australia or overseas.
+It includes employment income paid in Australia or overseas.

 It does not include:

 - profits from having ownership or an interest in a business or other business income;

 - superannuation pensions;

 - personal injury compensation; or

 - employment related insurance payouts.